redbau/redbau/README.md

 ### Hi, I'm Redbau, dad/developer 👋
-- 🌱 I own [WilderCraft](https://wildercraft.net), a super-friendly Minecraft server
+- 🌱 I own [WilderCraft](https://wildercraft.net), a friendly Minecraft server (1.19.2 survival, no pvp)
 - 👯 I love to pair program & design with friends
 - 🌲 Let's take a break and go for a hike with the family!
 - 📫 Find me on Discord: `redbau#0816`